netmme/netmme.github.io/about.md

 permalink: /about/
 ---

 This blog exists.
 And it's already a lot !
-But it have a greater goal than just that.
+But it has a greater goal than just that.
 This blog will help me to share some useless thoughts and some feedbacks on my computer science journey.

 ### About me